Terri Schiavo case: Developments since Schiavo's death

+On January 21, 2006, Michael Schiavo married long-time fiancée Jodi Centonze, with whom he already had two children.
+Their wedding, which was attended by approximately 90 people, took place at a Catholic church in Safety Harbor, Florida, and was not made publicly known until the day before.

 In 2006, both Michael Schiavo and the Schindlers released books telling their sides of the story.
 Schiavo's was called Terri: The Truth, while the Schindlers' was titled A Life that Matters: The Legacy of Terri Schiavo – A Lesson for Us All.

 Despite the extended emotion-laden legal struggle, the case broke no new legal ground: it remains settled law that the spouse is the next of kin in decisions where the patient is incompetent.
 However, it is now more generally recognized that the next of kin's decisions should be carried out in a timely fashion, even on matters of life and death.
 The case has raised public awareness of the value of having an advance medical directive.

 On the tenth anniversary of Schiavo's death, several news sources offered retrospectives on the case, some still attempting to explain how this particular case became so notable.

 Schiavo memo

 During the Terri Schiavo case in March 2005, a talking points memo on the controversy was written by Brian Darling, the legal counsel to Republican Senator Mel Martínez of Florida.
 The memo suggested the Schiavo case offered "a great political issue" that would appeal to the party's base and could be used against Senator Bill Nelson, a Democrat from Florida who was up for reelection in 2006, because he had refused to co-sponsor the bill which came to be known as the Palm Sunday Compromise.

 Martínez stated that he had not read the memo before he inadvertently passed it to Iowa Senator Tom Harkin, a Democratic supporter of the Palm Sunday Compromise legislation which gave federal courts jurisdiction to review the Terri Schiavo case.

 After the existence of the memo was reported by ABC News and The Washington Post, Senate Majority Leader Bill Frist denounced the memo and asserted that the Republican Party's interest in the case was solely based on moral grounds.
 Darling remained silent about his authorship of the memo as commentators from the conservative magazine Weekly Standard and other publications questioned its authenticity.
 The source of the memo had not been disclosed by either ABC News or The Washington Post.
 The Washington Post says that it neither implied that the memo originated from a Republican source nor that it was circulated by Republicans, though it did in fact make these assertions when it published the story by reporters Mike Allen and Manuel Roig-Franzia on its wire service on March 19, 2005.
 The authorship claim was removed before publication of the print version on March 20, 2005.
 On April 6, 2005, Darling admitted to writing the memo, and resigned his position as legal counsel to Senator Martínez.